serkankocabas/serkankocabas.github.io/content/vitae/index.md

           date_end: '2015-07-01'
           description: |2-
               Responsibilities include:
-              * Assisted in the preparation of projects about technological change (The importance of occupations in Turkish Labor Markets:                 Job and Wage Polarization)
+              * Provided assistance in the preparation of projects centered around technological change, notably focusing on the significance of occupations within the Turkish labor markets, addressing aspects such as job and wage polarization.
-              * Assisted in research and working papers for faculty members (Impact of the population exchange of Armenian people on the                    Turkish population and economic growth after the First World War)
+              * Collaborated in the research process and creation of working papers for esteemed faculty members, specifically contributing to work examining the repercussions of the population exchange involving Armenian communities on Turkish demographics and economic growth in the aftermath of the First World War.
     design:
       columns: '2'
   - block: accomplishments